-Once we arrived in Dubai, we were taken by a female taxi driver to our first hotel, where we were staying with the Mr, because he had to work.
+Once we arrived in Dubai, we were taken by taxi to our first hotel, where we were staying with the Mr, because he had to work.
 The taxi driver was so friendly and I remember being really encouraged by her incredible pride for Dubai, she didn’t hesitate to advise us on where to take Max, which I was very grateful for as we had no itinerary for this trip.
 The hotel was called Dusit Thani and it was beautiful, a great tall tower with a rooftop pool and views to die for.
 The interior was “Thai fusion” which was very welcoming, calming and clean.
 The staff were so helpful and went out of their way to help Max giggle.
 Max, the blonde-haired, blue-eyed boy got some serious attention as you can imagine.
 He stuck out like a sore thumb in the Emirates.
 Apart from the views and the location (Dubai Mall was 10 minutes away) Dusit Thani Dubai hotel was perfect, we had a suite room, which included a king bed and a sofa bed for Max.
 Every morning we had incredible buffet breakfasts of fruit, pastries, eggs, pancakes, noodles, cheese, porridge…the list goes on.
-Everyone was catered for and there was even a ‘Jones the grocer’ on the ground floor so Mama and Papa could get their Flat Whites on the daily.
+Everyone was catered for and there was even a ‘Jones the grocer’ on the ground floor so this Mama and Papa could get their Flat Whites on the daily.

 After a few days at Dusit Thani and having had many adventures around the Dubai Mall, because it is the biggest and best-est mall on the planet (does your shopping centre have an aquarium with a killer croc?) we ventured to the infamous Palm and stayed at the Rixos Hotel for some rest and relaxation.
 The palm is bonkers, made up of islands to create what looks like a palm tree from high above – the Palm Dubai needs to be seen to be believed.
 We stayed at the opposite end to the famous Atlantis hotel, after hearing that the Atlantis was the Vegas of Dubai (figured Vegas/Dubai was not kiddo appropriate).
 The Rixos had everything you want for a relaxing getaway, yes even with a toddler, the rooms were gorgeous, large and had incredible views of the Palm.
 We had the sea and we had the pool.
 It was dreamy and we spent our days, chatting, eating, swimming and playing Paw Patrol.
 It was pure bliss.